stormmurdoc/alpine/README.md

 * rsync
 * openssh

-Detailed package version can be found in the Dockerfile.
+Detailed package versions can be found in the [Dockerfile](Dockerfile).

 ## Maintenance